Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Introduction

 The article is organized as follows.
-Based on a general motivation in Section~\ref{sec:motivation}, challenges for publishing data from the perspective of the priority program are formulated in Section~\ref{sec:challenges}.
+Based on a general motivation in Section~\ref{sec:motivation}, challenges for publishing data in mechanics, dynamics and for associated design tasks are formulated in Section~\ref{sec:challenges}.
 Ideas and guidelines how these challenges might be addressed are discussed in Section~\ref{sec:solutions}.
-Section~\ref{sec:examples} presents examples of published datasets, program code, and model problems from within the priority program.
+Section~\ref{sec:examples} presents examples of published datasets, program code, and model problems, showing first attempts to meet and overcome the aforementioned challenges, and concludes with lessons learned from the examples.
 Finally, Section~\ref{sec:conclusions} draws conclusions and gives and outlook with regard to the findings specific for engineering design.